 The National Advertising Review Board (NARB) provides an advertiser with a jury of peers if it chooses to appeal a NAD decision.

 The Children’s Advertising Review Unit (CARU) was established in 1974 to review the special advertising concerns of advertising directed to children.
-The CARU primarily deals with product presentations and claims, sales pressure, disclosures and disclaimers, comparative claims, endorsements and promotions by program or editorial characters, safety, and interactive electronic media.
+The CARU primarily deals with product presentations and claims, sales pressure, disclosures and disclaimers, comparative claims, endorsements and promotions by the program or editorial characters, safety, and interactive electronic media.

 Obesity concerns: an area of concern is food advertising and its alleged contribution to childhood obesity, demonstrates many similarities with the battle over tobacco advertising in the 1990s.